yistLin/prove-it/_posts/2019-07-12-prove-that-man-is-a-vessel.md

 ---
 layout: post
-title: "Prove that Man is a Vessel"
+title: "Prove That Man Is a Vessel"
 tag: [man, vessel]
 ---